Frequently Asked Questions

 Q: What is the Ice Cream Social?
 Is it important to attend?

 A: The Ice Cream Social is our pre-camp event that takes place about a month before camp.
-All volunteers and campers are encouraged to attend so they can meet their cabin mates and their buddies before arriving at camp.
+All volunteers and campers are expected to attend so they can meet their cabin mates and their buddies before arriving at camp.
 This event often helps calm any jitters or nerves and makes the camp drop-off process more comfortable.

 Q: When do we drop campers off?